psychemedia/island-storynotes/piedPiperNewtown/piedPiperOfNewtown.md

 When he landed, he went to the mayor to demand his promised reward.
 But the danger had now ceased, and the love of economy resumed its reign.
 They told him that they had thought it would have been a work of great labour and difficulty: indeed they had not anticipated that the reward would ever have been called for, or they never would have offered so large a sum; but as he had certainly done them a great benefit, they would not object to give him fifty pounds, which they considered to be very high wages for the trouble he had had.
 The Pied Piper demanded his reward according to the agreement; and when he could not obtain it, he swore he would be revenged upon them; but his menaces were only treated with contempt.

 The Pied Piper said, "Very well," and turning round he marched off, and strutted down the street as before.
 But as the inhabitants knew that every rat had been destroyed, they felt under no apprehension of his piping them back again, so that they merely laughed at him as he walked down the street, piping a merry tune.
-The old people ridiculed him as he passed by, but all the children ran after him, hopping and dancing to the music, and quizzing his party- coloured clothing.
+The old people ridiculed him as he passed by, but all the children ran after him, hopping and dancing to the music, and quizzing his party-coloured clothing.

 There was something irresistible in his tunes to the ears of youth.
 They left their games and their play, and tripped after the Pied Piper.
 They ran away from their parents and guardians, saying, that they must join in the dance after the Spotted Piper.